 - 1/2 cup plain Greek yogurt (optional for creaminess)

 The quality of your watermelon makes a big difference in this recipe.
-Pick a ripe, sweet watermelon for the best results.
+Select a ripe, sweet watermelon for optimal results.
 You can tell if a watermelon is ripe by checking for a yellow spot (where it rested on the ground), a deep hollow sound when tapped, and a heavy feel for its size.

 Fresh mint leaves are another must-have ingredient.
 The oils in the mint leaves give the smoothie its signature mojito flavor.
-While dried mint can work in a pinch, fresh mint provides a brighter, more authentic taste.
+While dried mint can be used as a substitute, fresh mint offers a brighter, more authentic taste.

 The lime juice adds the tangy element that balances the sweetness of the watermelon.
-Fresh lime juice works better than bottled varieties, which often contain preservatives that can alter the taste.
+Fresh lime juice is often preferred over bottled varieties, which may contain preservatives that can alter the taste.

-Greek yogurt isn’t in traditional mojitos, but adding it to your smoothie creates a creamier texture and adds protein.
+Greek yogurt isn’t typically included in traditional mojitos, but adding it to your smoothie creates a creamier texture and provides an additional source of protein.
 This makes the drink more filling and nutritionally balanced if you’re having it as a snack or light meal.

 Equipment Needed